Superior-GitHub/Superior6564/README.md

 Version: 0.2.7

 Description: Python library which maybe will help to people.
-Before using you need to run packages.required()
+Before using you need to run: from superior6564 import required_pack  required_pack.install()

 Home-page: https://github.com/Superior-GitHub/Superior6564